Langley Horse Properties & Equestrian Farms for Sale | MLS Listings | Jared Gibbons

 Agricultural Land Reserve (ALR) Status

-Most equestrian properties in Langley fall within the ALR, administered by the BC Agricultural Land Commission.
+Most equestrian properties in Langley fall within the ALR.
 ALR restricts subdivision and non-agricultural development — a positive for horse owners, but it limits certain construction and residential uses.
 Always confirm ALR status before making an offer.

 Water & Well Capacity

 A horse requires 30–50 litres of water per day.
-On rural properties with private wells, confirming adequate flow rate and water quality is essential before purchase.
+On rural properties with private wells, confirming adequate flow rate and water quality is essential.
 Request historical well records and consider a pump test during due diligence.

 Drainage & Soil Conditions

 Langley receives significant rainfall from October through April.
-Poor drainage creates mud conditions expensive to remediate and hard on horses' health.
+Poor drainage creates mud conditions expensive to remediate.
 Look for established drainage tile, gravel pads, and sloped topography.
-A site visit during rain tells you more than any disclosure document.

 Building Age & Structural Condition